dqksnow/dqksnow.github.io/README.md

 ## Experience

 ### Research Assistant, University of Connecticut
+- **Duration:** Jul 2024 - Aug 2024
+- **Description:** A project on the impact of social determinants of health(SDOH) and frailty index on accelerated aging in breast cancer patients.

+### Research Assistant, University of Connecticut and Servier
 - **Duration:** Mar 2024 - present
-- **Description:** Clinical trail design project.
+- **Description:** Clinical trial design project.

 ### Research Assistant, University of Connecticut
 - **Duration:** Sep 2023 - present
-- **Description:** Summarized literature on Subsampling methods in statistical models.
-Assisted Prof. HaiYing Wang in code implementation and developing R packages.
+- **Description:** Summarized literature on subsampling methods in statistical models.
+Developed R package.

 ### Teaching Assistant, Zhongnan University of Economics and Law
 - **Course Title:** Probability Theory